jayeshchowdary/gsheets-mcp/README.md

 - `batch_clear_values_by_data_filter` - Clear values by data filter

 ### Table Operations
-- `list_tables` - List all tables in a spreadsheet
+- `list_tables` - List tables in a spreadsheet with pagination support
 - `get_table_schema` - Get table structure and schema
 - `create_sheet_from_json` - Create sheet from JSON data